hmito/esj73web/venue_en.md

 - Use one of the following buses, each operating approximately every 10 minutes:
     - City Bus Route 201 bound for "Hyakumanben/Senbon Imadegawa": Get off at "Kyodai Seimon-mae," then walk about 5 minutes.
     - City Bus Route 206 bound for "Takano/Kitaoji Bus Terminal": Get off at "Kyodai Seimon-mae," then walk about 10 minutes.

-#### 3. Hoop Bus (IC cards and cashless payment accepted)

-The [Hoop Bus](https://hoopbus.jp) connecting Kyoto Station Hachijo-guchi and Kyoto University Hospital is a convenient and less crowded option.

-- Board the Hoop Bus and ride for approximately 30 minutes.
-Get off at "Kyoto University-mae," then walk about 5 minutes.
-    - The boarding location at Kyoto Station is the [Hachijo Exit](https://hoopbus.jp/place/) on the south side.
-    - Buses run every 15 minutes in the morning and every 30 minutes during the day.
-    - One-way circular route; take care when boarding from locations other than Kyoto Station or Kawaramachi Oike.

-#### 4. Keihan Railway (IC cards accepted)

-The Keihan Railway is convenient for access from the Kamogawa area and Fushimi.

-- Take the Keihan Main Line bound for "Demachiyanagi" and get off at "Demachiyanagi Station."
-- Exit from Exit 7 and walk about 15 minutes.

 ### March 14-15: Access to Kyoto ICC